 Undiscovered by many yet easy to explore, the Clwydian Range and Dee Valley AONB offers fascinating heritage, colourful culture, delicious fare and the warmest welcome.
 Clwydian Range is a remarkable chain of purple heather-clad summits topped by Britain’s most strikingly situated hillforts.

 Beneath imposing mountains crossed by the Horseshoe Pass, Dee Valley winds its way through historic Llangollen, where Wales welcomes the world at the International Eisteddfod.
 Offa’s Dyke National Trail is an ever-present pathway along this land’s spine, recalling the ancient margins of Wales.
 It links up the area’s special places, as well as connecting with the southern marches and Wales Coast Path beyond.

-Clwydian Range & Dee Valley AONB, Wales
+What our writers discovered in Clwydian Range & Dee Valley AONB

 Our pick of places across Clwydian Range & Dee Valley AONB